Nutrition and HIV

 Eat More Protein to Fight Muscle Loss

-Protein (along with exercise) helps your body build and maintain muscles.
+Protein (along with physical activity) helps your body build and maintain muscles.
 During times of infection, protein stored in muscles can get burned as a fuel source.
 This can lead to loss of muscle, also called muscle wasting.

-HIV+ people may need up to two times as much protein as HIV-negative people.
 It is important to try to eat at least three servings of protein every day.
-A good estimate of a "serving" is the amount of food the size of your fist.
+A good estimate of a 'serving' is the amount of food the size of your fist.
 Foods high in protein include:

 Fiber, Water, Fruits, and Vegetables for Gut Health